AnastasiaLobanova/Open-Emission-Factors-DB/CONTRIBUTING.md

 ### 2. Create a Pull Request

-Now that you made your changes or additions, you need to create a Pull Request so the changes can be reviewed before going live:
+Now that you have made your changes or additions, you need to create a Pull Request so the changes can be reviewed before going live:

 1. Commit the changes by completing the form.
 Give it a proper title and specify if you are adding or updating an existing factor/factors and the category it/they belong to.
-Additionally, insert a description of the changes made under a bolded heading **What** and provide a brief description of why these changes are necessary or beneficial under the heading **Why**.This will speed up the revision process and make clear the reasons for the contribution.
+Additionally, fill in the details of the template provided to make it clear why these changes are necessary or beneficial.
+This will speed up the revision process and make clear the reasons for the contribution.

 ![Commiting changes](./img/commit.png)